systane/courses/springBoot/README.md

 **Beans:** they are the objects that form the backbone of your application.
 They're managed by the Spring Ioc Container (Spring Context).

 Beans have some important properties like the **scope**.
 This attribute defines how Spring Context will instance a new bean each time one is needed.
-If you need only one instance of a bean, you should define the scope as **singleton** (default scope), you need a new instance on each request you should use a **request** scope. in addition to that, you can also configure methods to execute before the destruction or after the initialization of a bean or a group of beans.
-If all this functionalities doens't fit, you can entirely customize the instantiation logic, dependency-resolution logic just defining BeanPostProcessor implementations.
+If you need only one instance of a bean, you should define the scope as **singleton** (default scope), otherwise if you need a new instance on each request you should use a **request** scope.
+In addition to that, you can also configure methods to execute before the destruction or after the initialization of a bean or a group of beans.
+You can also entirely customize the instantiation logic, dependency-resolution logic of one bean, just defining BeanPostProcessor implementations.

-**Dependency Injection:** Helps you in gluing classes together and the same time keeping them independent and the entire procedure of DI is controlled by the Spring Framework.
+**Dependency Injection:** It Helps you in gluing classes together and the same time keeping them independent and the entire procedure of DI can be controlled by the Spring Framework just using annotations.

+But what is Dependency Injection in the pratice?
 In the bellow code the Computer class knows how the Screen class is build and all its dependencies (if the screen would had depended of other classes, the computer class will be know about it).

     public class Computer {
       private Screen screen;